HarveyMerton/harveym/_portfolio/05_cs726_robotics_intelligent_systems.md

 # Overview
-This project was completed for The University of Auckland's class 'CS726 robotics and intelligent systems'.
+This project was completed for The University of Auckland's class 'CS726 robotics and intelligent systems' (which I ranked first in).
 The goal is to use reactive functionality and obstacle avoidance to navigate a turtlebot through an unknown environment.
 Please see the document attached above for a discussion of how this challenge was approached.
 The world shown is the final evaluation world where the goal is to reach the open doorway.

 {% include gallery caption="The final world used for evaluation." %}